· 4 min read

 • Country: Japan, a heartier bento build off the post-2014 onigirazu wave

 Eating it is the warm, sweet-savoury opposite of the cold builds.
 The first thing is smell, charred beef and caramelised soy rising off the cut as you lift it.
-The rice is warm and soft against the lips, the beef tender and yielding with a faint smokiness from the grill, the sauce sweet at the front of the tongue and salty at the back.
-The nori gives its thin papery snap at the seam and then turns supple.
+The rice is warm and soft against the lips, the beef tender with a faint smokiness from the grill, the sauce sweet at the front of the tongue and salty at the back, the nori giving its thin papery snap at the seam before it turns supple.
+Fold in kimchi and a sharp fermented heat cuts the richness; a scatter of sweet simmered onion deepens it instead.

 Read next